 Spring is almost here, which means that birds up and down the country will be preparing for the arrival of their youngsters by building cosy nests up in the trees.

 Birds only spend a short amount of time building their nests, but still manage to build them in a design that's completely unique to their breed.

-If you spend some time in amongst nature during March and April you'll be able to see nests cropping up all over the place!
+If you spend some time amongst nature during March and April, you'll be able to see nests cropping up all over the place!

 Birds use their sharp beaks to manipulate and weave the fibres of their nest together.
 Then, birds rely on spider webs or mud to strengthen their nests, turning a loose group of twigs into a structurally sound home.
 Some birds even use their own saliva as a type of nest 'glue'.

 In the same way that we humans have different preferences when it comes to finding a home, different species of birds build their nests in different ways.
 Let's take a look at some of the different kinds of bird nests on the market.